ustunb/risk-slim/README.md

 **NOTE: THIS PACKAGE IS CURRENTLY UNDER ACTIVE DEVELOPMENT.
 The code works but may be buggy, and may change substantially with each commit.**

 ``risk-slim`` is a package to create simple data-driven *risk scores* in Python.
-These are simple classification models that let users quickly assess risk by adding, subtracting and multiplying a few small numbers, such as the following.
+These are simple classification models that let users quickly assess risk by adding, subtracting and multiplying a few small numbers.

 ## Installation